sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 published: true
 ---

-An existing marketplace data can be migrated to Sharetribe Flex.
+Data from an existing marketplace can be migrated to Sharetribe Flex.
 If your marketplace is running in Sharetribe Go, there is a ready migration path that will be handled by us.
 We will handle the migration in this case and you can find the outline for this process